adinuca/backend-coding-challenge/README.md

 > _When I click "Save Expense", the expense is then saved in the database._
 > _The new expense can then be seen in the list of submitted expenses._

+##### Implementation:
+1. Create dropwizard application that serves the front end resources using an AssetBundle and the the api resources.
+2. Added maven plugin called frontend-maven-plugin to run node and gulp tasks.
+3. Added maven-resources-plugin to copy the front end artifacts to the assets folder inside the target/classes folder.
+4. Create fat jar(jar containing all dependencies) using the maven-shade-plugin
+5. Create database and user that will be used by the application.
+6. Create evolutions/migrations
+> Evolutions/Migrations are in /src/main/java/resources/db/migrations.xml
+7. Add post endpoint

+##### Steps to build and run the application:
+1. Create database and associated user.
+> 1. login with root user to mySql
+> 2. run /src/main/resources/db/createDatabase.sql
+> 3. run /src/main/resources/db/createUser.sql
+2. mvn clean install
+3. java -jar target/co.engage-1.0=SNAPSHOT.jar server config.yaml

+##### Notes:
+User is not defined anywhere, so all "users" will be able to add expanses and see all expanses.

 **User story 2:**